mortar-works/mortar-website/src/site/use-cases/find-digital-help-in-Salford.md

 Why does Salford City Council need support?
 ---------------------------------------------------------------------------------------------------------------------------------

-The pandemic caused a seismic shift in highlighting the nation’s need for access to three main verticals - digital kit, digital connectivity and digital skills.
-In Salford, a clear target operating model was created, to harness opportunities and deliver a new phase of the city's digital inclusion journey.

-Salford achieved tremendous results in forging a 'social movement' around digital inclusion, establishing a Digital Providers Network consisting of 79 local organisations, all delivering different resources in response to the city's three main verticals.
-What was needed however was a way in which to address key design principles essential to combatting the barriers that over 10% of Salford residents were experiencing in relation to their digital inclusion such as poverty, unemployment, and homelessness:
+The pandemic caused a seismic shift in highlighting the nation’s need for digital devices, digital connectivity and digital skills.
+In Salford, a clear target operating model achieved tremendous results in forging a 'social movement' around digital inclusion, establishing a Digital Providers Network consisting of 79 local organisations, all delivering different resources in response to the city's needs.
+However, what was needed however was a way in which to address the key design principles essential to combatting the barriers that digitally excluded residents were experiencing such as poverty, unemployment, and homelessness.
+These design principles include:

-1. the creation of new pathways and partnerships and enhancing human interaction and strengthening relationships
+1. The creation of new pathways and partnerships to enhance human interaction and strengthen relationships
-2. and to maximise the potential of their systems and networks using data and intelligence to ensure the right intervention is delivered at the right time
+2. The use of data and intelligence to maximise the potential of systems and networks to deliver the right intervention at the right time

  <figure>
   <img src="{{ '/static/images/use-cases/dynamicinfoenvironments_02.png' | url }}" />